 - Hiring and screenings of day care staff.
 The employer will be responsible for recruiting qualified day care staff that possesses appropriate child care development knowledge and experience, background checks, and immunizations.

 - Staff training and competence.
-Each state may specify official credentials or certifications required, i.e., specialized first aid and CPR training or a child development associate credential (CDA).
+Each state may specify official credentials or certifications required, such as specialized first aid and CPR training or a child development associate credential (CDA).

 - Safety and security.
-The employer will be responsible for monitoring, limiting, and tracking access to the day care center.
-I.e., visitors and parent pick up/drop off.
+The employer will be responsible for monitoring, limiting, and tracking access to the day care center, including visitors and parent pick up/drop off.

 - Confidentiality and release of information.
 The employer will be responsible for developing policies and procedures to maintain privacy of the enrolled children’s health records and restrict access to those records.

 - Infection control.
 The employer will be responsible for establishing and continually updating appropriate infection control and bloodborne pathogen policies.
-CDC guidelines and local public health protocols should be followed to prevent the spread of bacteria and serious illness.
-I.e., proper disinfection of toys, toileting, sleeping area, handwashing, food safety, and especially COVID-19 guidelines.
+CDC guidelines and local public health protocols should be followed to prevent the spread of bacteria and serious illness, including proper disinfection of toys, toileting, and sleeping areas, handwashing, food safety, and especially COVID-19 guidelines.

 - Hazard protection.
-The employer must take steps to minimize injuries from the playground, equipment/toys, and intentional injuries such as biting and hitting.
+The employer must take steps to minimize injuries from the playground and equipment and toys, and intentional injuries such as biting and hitting.
 Employers will also be responsible for developing injury reporting protocols for notifying parents/guardians and incidents that meet state reporting obligations.

 - Medication management.
 The employer will be responsible for securing and maintaining appropriate emergency medications and written permission from parents to administer any child’s medication.